Women Transitioning to Trades and Employment

 230 Richmond Street East

-Program graduates will receive 7 Ministry approved certifications required for work in construction trades
+Program graduates will receive a certificate of completion as well as Ministry approved certifications required for work in construction trades

 YEAR OF STUDY